GradPower: Powering Gradients for Faster Language Model Pre-Training: Empirical Evaluation

 \subsection{Influence of Batch Size}

-Finally, we investigate how batch size influence the performance of GradPower.
-Batch size plays a critical role in deep learning, with larger batch sizes producing lower gradient noise and more accurate gradient~\citep{keskar2016large,mccandlish2018empirical}.
+Finally, we investigate how batch size influences the performance of GradPower.
+Batch size plays a critical role in deep learning, with larger batch sizes producing lower gradient noise and more accurate gradient~\citep{keskar2016large,mccandlish2018empirical,wang2026fast}.

 Unlike the previous experimental settings, here we conduct the experiments on C4 dataset, varying the batch size from the standard 512 up to 8192.
-For each batch size, we evaluate AdamPower with multiple values of $p$, and record their validation loss of when the optimal validation loss reaches approximately $3.5$.
+For each batch size, we evaluate AdamWPower with multiple values of $p$, and record their validation loss of when the optimal validation loss reaches approximately $3.5$.
 The experimental details are provided in Appendix~\ref{appendix: experiments}.

-The results, shown in Figure~\ref{fig: optimal p, batch size, llama}, demonstrate a clear trend: the optimal power $p$ decreases as batch size increases, i.e., as the gradient noise level decreases.
-This finding reveals a strong correlation between batch size and the optimal power $p$ in AdamPower.
+{\bf Main findings.} The results, shown in Figure~\ref{fig: optimal p, batch size, llama} (right), demonstrate a clear trend: the optimal power $p$ decreases as batch size increases, i.e., as the gradient noise level decreases.
+This finding reveals a strong correlation between batch size and the optimal power $p$ in AdamWPower.
 For standard (small) batch sizes, the optimal power $p$ tends to be greater than $1$; in contrast, for large batch sizes, the optimal power $p$ might fall below $1$.

+{\bf Vision tasks.} We also conduct the experiments using ResNet-34 model~\citep{he2016deep} on CIFAR-10 dataset~\citep{krizhevsky2009learning}, varying the batch size from 32 to 128.
+The results in Table~\ref{tab: cv p} further validates above point.
+Moreover, it demonstrates the generalizability of our method beyond language model pre-training.

 In the next section, we provide a theoretical explanation for this phenomenon.